Streaming is available in most browsers,

 Now, one way to do this is to be clear to users about what data is being collected or stored.
 Give users a way to inspect their data.

 Also, when you're collecting the data or when you give users a choice, it's at that point that you really want to give them the information to make a good choice.
 You can do that with things like purpose strings.
 When users are deciding if they want to grant you access to, maybe, their photos.

 Also, you want to give users control.

+Give them a way to remake their decision.
 If they decide later that they want a different decision for themselves.

 So first on iOS, we are going to go back to last year.